7. Christ Must Become Greater

 Those who are called to equip are to put tools in the hands of the ordinary people, the body of Christ, so that they might do the works of service (v.
 12) and then get out of the way.
 We can only succeed in ministry when the people of God are growing and equipped in their love for Christ.
 We can be successful in bringing people to church, but each of us is to point others to the Messiah, both through our words and through our character.

-It is in the heart of Jesus to give the ministry away.
-This is the ministry of all believers: to point the way for others to fall in love with the Savior and to build up one another in Christ.
+The Lord Jesus wants the whole body of Christ involved in serving one another in love (Galatians 5:13).
+Leaders are those who call, train, and equip people in Christ.
 Unfulfilled potential is all too common in the Church as it is in the business arena.
 Small Groups are a great place where people’s gifts and talents should be seen, exercised, promoted, and released, just as Jesus did with His small group.
 John said that we could only receive what we are given from heaven.
 May the gifts of God arise within us to point the way for men and women around the world to see Jesus!

 Question 2) Within the worldwide Body of Christ, what changes would you expect to see if everyone started exercising their God-given gifts and abilities as God intends?